playzero/subzero-squid/ZERO_README.md

 ### 2.1.
 Standard vs non-standard feature flow

 For the most cases, the standard feature flow is enough.
-So, before starting a new feature development, you should understand if you can index an object only relying on an event or a call (standard "internal" flow), or do you need also an extra information and processing from the other events, calls or blocks in order to store an object (non-standart "external" flow).
+So, before starting a new feature development, you should understand if it's possible to process an object only relying on an event or a call (standard "internal" flow), or do you need also an extra information and processing from the other events, calls or blocks in order to store an object (non-standart "external" flow).

 For `balances`, `tokens` we'd like to accumulate all the account ids, which were involved in the balance change before making a storage call.
-This way we are reducing storage calls significantly, but from the other side we need to operate above the event and also above the block.
+This way we are reducing storage calls significantly, but from the other side we need to operate above the event and also above the block level.
 The `chainState` needs non-standard flow as well, because it operates not on the event or extrinsic level, but on the block level.

-For the other gamedao-protocol objects we don't need this extra processing and the standard flow is reasonably enough.
+For the `gamedao-protocol` objects we don't need this extra processing and the standard flow is reasonably enough.

 ### 3. Generate database migration